rust-lang/surveys/surveys/micro/2025-09-variadic-use-cases.md

 ### Are there cases where variadic generics would have made your project easier?

 If you knew about variadics, are there cases where you've wanted them to be implemented in Rust?
-If you haven't heard about variadics before, are there cases where you've wanted to be able to iterate on lists of different types?
+If you haven't heard about variadics before, are there cases where you've wanted to be able to iterate over lists of different types?

 Type: select one